l1uname/plugins/README.md

 # KEY FEATURES:
 - Creates a backup of the WordPress database, but it is also recommended to use this script on a staging environment.
 - Allows to skip any of the active plugins (e.g. in case you want to keep WooCommerce active).
-- Automatically clears the WordPress cache after each batch is deactivated and will continue to run until the problematic plugin is found.
+- Automatically clears the WordPress cache after each batch is deactivated and will continue to run until the problematic batch is found.

 # USAGE:
 It is recommended to run the script in the root folder of the WordPress site.
 The script requires WP-CLI.